hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/atomic-crypto-transfer.md

 are already implemented and need not be repeated as XTests.

 #### Positive Tests
-- Successful transfer of hbars and HTS tokens from sender account via contract when isApproval is false and contract is in the keyset of the sender.
-Transfer should fail otherwise.
-- Successful transfer of hbars and HTS tokens from contract account via contract when isApproval is false and contract is in the keyset of the debited contract.
-Transfer should fail otherwise.
-- Successful transfer of hbars and HTS tokens from sender account via contract when isApproval is true and contract is granted an allowance by the sender account.
-Transfer should fail otherwise.
-- Successful transfer of hbars and HTS tokens from contract account via contract when isApproval is true and contract is granted an allowance by the debited contract.
-Transfer should fail otherwise.
 - Successful transfer of hbars only and HTS tokens only between accounts from sender account via contract.
 - Successful transfer of hbars and HTS tokens with a custom fees (including fallback fee scenarios).
 - Successful transfer of hbars and HTS tokens with available auto token association slots on the receiver.